schnorea/vfp2stats/README.md

-# vfp2py
+# vfp2stats
-vfp2py is an attempt to create a tool to automatically create python code from foxpro 9 code.
+vfp2stats is an attempt to create a tool to automatically extract stats, control flow and data flow information from foxpro 9 code.

+This was a fork from

 Many but not nearly all commands are currently supported with missing commands to be added as need arises.
 Conversion can be done on individual prg files or